-During the 14th century, it became fairly common for knights to fight on foot to strengthen the infantry defensive line, creating a greater need for dagger usage.
-For example, at Agincourt (1415) archers used them to dispatch dismounted knights by thrusting the narrow blades through helmet vents and other apertures.
+During the 14th century, it became standard for knights to fight on foot to strengthen the infantry defensive line, creating a greater need for dagger usage.
+For example, at Agincourt (1415), archers used them to dispatch dismounted knights by thrusting the narrow blades through helmet vents and other apertures.

-When used offensively, and because the blade had to penetrate steel chain mail or plate armor, a standard attack frequently employed the reverse or icepick grip, stabbing downward with the blade to increase thrust and penetrative force.
-The disadvantage was that the attack could be easily blocked by a variety of techniques.
+When used offensively, and because the blade had to penetrate steel chain mail or plate armour, a standard attack frequently employed the reverse or icepick grip, stabbing downward with the blade to increase thrust and penetrative force.
+The disadvantage was that a variety of techniques could easily block the attack.
 The use of a reverse grip also caused a reduction in effective blade reach to the opponent.

-As the wearing of armor fell out of favor, dagger fighting techniques began to evolve to emphasize the conventional or forward grip, while the reverse or icepick grip was retained when attacking an unsuspecting opponent from behind.
+As the armour wearing fell out of favour, dagger fighting techniques began to evolve to emphasize the conventional or forward grip, while the reverse or icepick grip was retained when attacking an unsuspecting opponent from behind.